cadenza-tech/sin_lru_redux/README.md

 5. Create new Pull Request

 ## Changelog

+### version 2.0.0 - 28-Dec-2024

+- New: Add ignore_nil argument to cache initialize arguments.
+If true, blocks called by getset yielding nil values will be returned but not stored in the cache.
+- Fix: Fix LruRedux::TTL::ThreadSafeCache#delete to return deleted value.
+- Ruby Support: Drop runtime support for Ruby 2.3 and below and JRuby.

 ### version 1.1.0 - 30-Mar-2015

 - New: TTL cache added.
 This cache is LRU like with the addition of time-based eviction.
 Check the Usage -> TTL Cache section in README.md for details.